 That lack of preparation is a red flag, says Feduccia.
 “People should be aware of how psychedelics affect decision making, increases suggestibility, and induces states of vulnerability,” she says, adding that a “lack of screening and preparation procedures” are factors that should make a person very wary of a potential facilitator.

 Because psychedelics can create states of disorientation and confusion, it is paramount to have a high level of trust in a provider, which comes from creating a trusting relationship.
-“How do [providers] support clients before, during, and after the experience?” asks Feduccia.
+“How do [providers] support clients before, during, and after the experience of psychedelic therapy?” asks Feduccia.

 In Broward’s case, she felt tremendously supported by her provider.
 Along with the comprehensive questionnaire and meetings prior to the event, the facilitator also suggested they check in every few days for two weeks following her experience on psilocybin.
 Referred to as integration, the process of discussing impressions after an experience are often as important as the pre-flight plan and experience themselves.